|

 Yes.
 Hentmirë quickly lowered the silver fabric.

-over him, I could go and see
+over him, I can go and see...

-No, said Eowyn, you stay with Legolasyou
+No, said Eowyn, you stay here with Legolasyou

 seem to know what you are doing.
 I will find Berengar, and ask